thomcorah/dmu-multimedia/md/The-Audio-Element-talk.md

 </audio>
 ```

-Note that in many browsers, autoplay won't work unless you also mute the audio by default.
+Note that in many browsers, autoplay won't work.
 This is to cut down on users having audio erupt from their computers uninvited when browsing the web.

 Finally, although you can use the `src` attribute, it is better to nest `<source>` elements in order to provide a range of file options.§